 The trick I’ve always suggested up till now was to re-skin creatures for your needs.
 And adding these dozens of additions to your toolbox will make nearly limitless creatures for you to use.
 Reading through the blurbs about these creatures can inspire literally dozens of campaigns.

-I think this book is extremely well done. the cover art and clean composition are great.
+I think this book is extremely well done and worth getting.
+The cover art and clean composition are great.
 It’s got tons of useful charts and information for players and DMs.
 DMs will get heavy use out of the 6th chapter, while players will generally only need the first 5 – but those five chapters are completely packed with useful and interesting information.